cppalliance/hyperkitty/doc/rendering.rst

 This recognizes the URLs in the text which may or may not be included in angle brackets (``<http://example.com>``) and converts them to Hyperlinks.
-It will also truncate the text to 76 characters with folliwing ``...`` characters if the length of the URL is longer than 76 characters.
+It will also truncate the text to 76 characters with following ``...`` characters if the length of the URL is longer than 76 characters.

 This rule will also convert Email addresses into ``mailto:aperson@example.com``